chenxiunt/LocalRelevant_Geo-Obfuscation/ARTIFACT-EVALUATION.md

 ## Description
 This repository contains the source code related to the methodologies and experiments presented in the paper titled **"Time-Efficient Locally Relevant Geo-Location Privacy Protection"**.

-The file **`main.m`** implements the data perturbation algorithm **LR-Geo** proposed in the paper.
+The file **`main.m`** implements the data obfuscation algorithm **LR-Geo** proposed in the paper.
 This algorithm facilitates geo-obfuscation by focusing on locally relevant locations for each user, optimizing location privacy while maintaining computational efficiency through **linear programming (LP)**.
 It also incorporates the **Benders' decomposition technique** to efficiently solve large-scale LP problems, as discussed in the paper.

 ### Security/Privacy Issues and Ethical Concerns
 There are no security or ethical concerns.